 How Alcohol Helps the Heart & Brain

-In addition, there is other evidence that alcohol reduces the risk of cardiovascular disease.
-Specifically, some of the ways it does so are understood.
+Also there is other evidence that alcohol reduces the risk of CVD.
+That is, some of the ways it does so are understood.

 Alcohol reduces blood clotting.
 It does so in several ways.
 First, it reduces blood platelet clumping.
 Second, it reduces the blood’s clotting substance.
 Finally, it increases the process of dissolving clots.

-In addition, alcohol helps in other ways.
+Alcohol also helps in other ways.
 It reduces both blood pressure and insulin levels.
-It also reduces heart artery spasms.
+It reduces heart artery spasms.
 And it improves both estrogen levels and blood flow.

 Abstaining from alcohol increases the chances for both poor health and earlier death.
 For more, see Alcohol and Health.